 2) If Satan was the original meaning - the name would have been so easy to keep and we wouldn't have 25 different forms of the name but a sole form of this name in the archives, and the name «Stenay» itself whose penultimate form was Settenay, couldn't have existed phonetically or historically as the mediaeval Stenaisians wouldn't have admitted their town was called the city of the Satan.
 The French Academy only admitted the word «satanic» in 1798 and «satané» in 1878.
 Each of these two reasons is enough alone to exclude this explanation of the name Stenay.
 And here's a third however.

 3) Nobody before 1850 seriously thought to lodge Satan in the name Stenay; there had to be found at Montmédy a former president of the tribunal who was the first to write on North-Meusian history a sizeable three-volume book.
 Jeantin, as his name is, had an insane obsession to explain place names that was to the despair of his family.
-His niece, the late Madame Pérot de Médyhaut, regarded him as totally misled in his aberrant mania to explain all place names by Hebraic roots and geological considerations that were so harebrained nobody cannot take them seriously…[Editors note; a bit Boudesque?].
+His niece, the late Madame Pérot de Médyhaut, regarded him as totally misled in his aberrant mania to explain all place names by Hebraic roots and geological considerations that were so harebrained nobody cannot take them seriously

 The facade of the Hotel de Ville in Stenay, showing the visage of the Devil!

 2] Squaring the circle is a problem proposed by ancient geometers.
-It is the challenge of constructing a square with the same area as a given circle by using only a finite number of steps with compass and straightedge.
+It is the challenge of constructing a square with the same area as any given circle by using only a finite number of steps with compass and straightedge.
 More abstractly and more precisely, it may be taken to ask whether specified axioms of Euclidean geometry concerning the existence of lines and circles entail the existence of such a square.
 Methods to approximate the area of a given circle with a square were known already to Babylonian mathematicians.
 The Egyptian Rhind papyrus of 1800 BC gives the area of a circle as (64/81) d 2, where d is the diameter of the circle, and pi approximated to 256/81, a number that appears in the older Moscow Mathematical Papyrus and used for volume approximations (i.e. hekat).
 Indian mathematicians also found an approximate method, though less accurate, documented in the Sulba Sutras.
 Archimedes showed that the value of pi lay between 3 + 1/7 (approximately 3.1429) and 3 + 10/71 (approximately 3.1408).

 3] The age that man later called the Age of Kronos (Saturn) was remembered with nostalgia as an age of bliss.
 References to the Age of Kronos in ancient lore are very numerous.
 Hesiod tells of a golden race of mortal men who lived in the time of Kronos when he was reigning in heaven.
 They lived like gods without sorrow of heart, remote and free from toil: misery rested not on them . . .
 The fruitful earth unforced bore them fruit abundantly and without stint.
 They dwelt in ease and peace upon their lands with many good things. . .
 Similarly writes Ovid in the sixth book of his Metamorphoses: In the beginning was the Golden Age, when men of their own accord, without threat of punishment, without laws, maintained good faith and did what was right. . . .
 The earth itself, without compulsion, untouched by the hoe, unfurrowed by any share, produced all things spontaneously. . . .
 It was a season of everlasting spring